Service Definitions

 foo: Foo(_, %appDir%)

-Arguments can be services, parameters, and much more, see expression means.
+Arguments can include services, parameters, and much more, see Expression Language.

 Setup

-In the setup section, we define the methods that should be called when creating the service.
+In the setup section, we define methods that should be invoked upon service creation.

 services: